By Shawn Callaghan-Diaz

 The second couple hired Jennifer after buying a charming Cape as their retirement home.
 The wife’s goal for renovating her existing kitchen: “I want to love it every day.”
 And Jennifer’s response: “We won’t lift a hammer until you do!”

 Working within the existing space, but making location adjustments to doorways and appliances, she designed a built-in banquette for a new breakfast area, a functional work zone with a 36-inch range, lots of counter space, and better flow between spaces.
+For properties where aging adults will reside in, it is advised to make the necessary adjustments to help them feel comfortable.
+You may need to add accessibility features like wheelchair ramps and stair lifts, while making sure that there is a fully-functioning water heater and hvac system.

 The kitchen will be as comfortable for casual dinners for two as it will those Saturday morning breakfasts when the kids visit.
 Once all the finishes are selected — cabinetry, hardware, countertops and backsplash — the project will be ready for the six-week transformation.